Gaohaoyang/markdown-schedule-snippet/README.md

 # markdown-schedule-snippet

 This is the snippets for markdown schedule.
+It's very convenient for planning work.

 ## Features

 Just enter `we` then you can get:

 ``` markdown
 ## Mon.

 ## Tue.

 ## Wed.

 ## Thur.

 ## Fri.

 ## Sat.

 ## Sun.